Obtaining a divorce

 The process to obtain a divorce is:

-- Prepare and sign an Application for Divorce (the application).
+- Complete and sign an Application for Divorce (the application).

-- File the original application and two copies plus a copy of your marriage certificate in the Federal Circuit Court of Australia and pay the filing fee of $865.00.
-This fee may be reduced to $290.00 if you hold a concession card or can demonstrate financial hardship.
+- File the original application and two copies plus a copy of your marriage certificate in the Federal Circuit Court of Australia and pay the applicable filing fee.
+The filing fee may be reduced if you hold a concession card or can demonstrate financial hardship.

 - When you file the application, the application will be given a hearing date.

-- You will need to serve a copy of the application plus the information brochure ‘Marriage, Families and Separation’ on your spouse at least 28 days before the hearing date if your spouse lives in Australia, or 42 days if they live overseas.
+- You will need to arrange for someone other than yourself to serve a copy of the application plus the information brochure ‘Marriage, Families and Separation’ on your spouse at least 28 days before the hearing date if your spouse lives in Australia, or 42 days if they live overseas.

-- On the hearing date, your application will ordinarily be considered by a Court Registrar or Judicial Officer who will read your application and will grant a divorce if satisfied that:
+- On the hearing date, your application will ordinarily be considered by a Court Registrar or Judicial Officer who will grant a divorce if satisfied that:

-- your marriage has broken down irretrievably and you have been separated for at least 12 months before the application for divorce is filed;
+- your marriage has broken down irretrievably and that you have been separated for at least 12 months before the application for divorce was filed;

 - your spouse was properly served and there is evidence of this (such as an affidavit of service and signed acknowledgement of service); and